Color

 historical junk

-The painter's color wheel is a historical artifact that refuses to die.
-The primary colors are not red, yellow, and blue.
-Painters and art teachers promote this scheme.
-It is a convenient way to understand how to mimic one color by mixing red, yellow, and blue.
-But these colors do not satisfy the definition of primary colors in that they can't reproduce the widest variety of colors when combined.
+The painter's color wheel is a convenient way to understand how to mimic some colors by mixing red, yellow, and blue pigments.
+This does not make red, yellow, and blue the primary colors of the human visual system.
+They do not satisfy the definition of primary.
+They can't reproduce the widest variety of colors when combined.
 Cyan, magenta, and yellow have a greater chromatic range as evidenced by their ability to produce a reasonable black.
 No combination of red, yellow, and blue pigments will approach black as closely as do cyan, magenta, and yellow.
+The primary colors are red, green, and blue — not red, yellow, and blue.

 The theory of colors, in particular, has suffered much, and its progress has been incalculably retarded by having been mixed up with optics generally, a science which cannot dispense with mathematics; whereas the theory of colors, in strictness, may be investigated quite independently of optics.